Geocaching is a fun outdoor adventure that combines hiking and treasure hunting © Parks Canada

 Try the Waterton Geocaching Challenge!

-Use your GPS to uncover a series of hidden caches in Waterton Lakes National Park.
-There are 11 caches to find in or near the park.
-Find four Waterton Lakes NP caches to earn a collectible coin.
+Use your GPS to uncover a series of caches hidden in Waterton Lakes National Park.
+Download the caches at geocaching.com

 What is geocaching?